esrc-official/ESRC-SDK-Android/README.md

 ## Install ESRC SDK

-Through our **ESRC SDK** for Android, you can efficiently integrate real-time recognition of facial expression, heart response and emotions into your mobile app.
-This and other pages in the Getting Started provide the ESRC SDK’s structure and installation steps, then goes through the preliminary steps of implementing the ESRC SDK in your own project.
+This page provides a step-by-step guide that demonstrates how to build and configure an in-app face and bio-analysis using the ESRC SDK.

 ### Step 1: Download and install the third-party libraries (OpenCV, TensorFlow, RxJava)

 Installing the OpenCV is simple if you’re familiar with using external libraries or SDKs.
-First, download the OpenCV `project` files from our [GitHub repository](https://github.com/esrc-official/ESRC-SDK-Android/third-party).
+First, download the OpenCV `project` files from our [Google repository](https://drive.google.com/drive/folders/1QLduUkf0q2Yg4LwTUrr7EpwENNlea_Ep?usp=sharing).

 Then, import the OpenCV `project` files as `opencv-3.4.11 module` in your app.
 Finally, add the following code to your module `build.gradle` file:
 ```gradle